SmartTokenLabs/TokenScript/doc/design_paper.md

 # Design requirements

-We assert that a descriptive language (Tokenscript) is needed to allow blockchain technology to enable "frictionless markets" and an "integrated web".
-Tokenscript stands for Token Behaviour Markup Language.
+To understand the requirements for Tokenscript, we will first introduce basic concepts about markets, marketplaces, payments and deliverables.
+Then we will use a real estate example to learn what a token markup language needs to be capable of.

 ## Address "Frictionless Market" needs

 A *market* is a place where *delivery* versus *payment* happens.
 Blockchain enables this place to rely less on middlemen.
-As this concept are crucial to understand how to design TokenScript, we will define its parts.
+As this concept are crucial, we will define them formally.

-Deliverables: All sorts of things money can buy: assets, goods and services.
+*Deliverables*: All sorts of things money can buy: assets, goods and services.
 In this context deliverables mean that not a physical good, but an entitlement is transfered.
-This proto-tokenization happened long ago.
-Deliverables can profit immensively from a sophisticated token design as TokenScript provides.
+Proto-tokenization happened long ago.
+Think of land or security titles.
+However, only with blockchain they can be transfered without needing a third party to prevent double spends.
+Deliverables can profit immensively from tokenization - if the token design properly reflects they needs.

-Payments: All value transfers done with anything currency-like.
+*Payments*: All value transfers done with anything currency-like.
 In this context, only programmable currencies like Ether or Dai are relevant.
+On the market they are exchanged for deliverables.

-Market: Is a concept, not a marketplace.
-A user who checks out on a website is accessing a market.
-She doesn't have to be in a marketplace (e.g. Amazon) to do so.
+*Market*: Is a concept, not a marketplace.
+A user who checks out on a website is accessing a market as well as two people meeting to execute a trade.
+The user doesn't have to be in a marketplace (e.g. Amazon) to do so.

 Tokenscript provides both *the deliverable* and *the payment* side tokens to "plug-in" to the *market*.
 The difference is important: In the current market architecture both deliverables and payments have to be transfered to the market.
-This does not only add friction and time-lags, but mostly also introduce trusted middle men.
-With Tokenscript payments and deliverables can be directly plugged-in to the market.
+This does not only add friction and time-lags, but also introduce trusted middle men.

-To do, TokenScript must enable tokens to be presented, indexed, transacted, traded, auctioned, combined and so on.
+To enable users to plugin-in to the market, TokenScript must enable tokens to be presented, indexed, transacted, traded, auctioned, combined and so on.

 ### Deliverable side example: 1% property token

 Let's imagine a market for "1% property".
 A property owner can issue many pieces of a token, each represents 1% ownership of the property.
 He can sell these tokens for cash.

 A buyer needs to know quite a bit of information.
 It's easy to understand that such a token would fetch 1% of the sales revenue if the underlying property is sold, but a lot more details are needed: